muratk5n/thirdwave/en/index.md

 ---

-Carter is one tough son of a bitch.. he is still alive isn't he?
+Carter is one tough son of a bitch.. he is still alive isn't he (medically at least)?
 Sturdy mother.

 ---